Materials & Supplies

 The plant will have a capacity to produce 500,000 metric tonnes of steel, which Devki hopes will help Kenya avoid importation of industrial steel products.

-Local steel factories rely on industrial steel imports as well as scrap metal to manufacture TMT bars, steel tubes, angles bars and barbed wire nails among others.
+Local steel factories rely on industrial steel imports as well as scrap metal to manufacture TMT bars, steel tubes, angle bars and barbed wire nails among others.
 This is a costly venture that has now prompted Devki Group to invest in the proposed mega factory.